 The Master of Arts degree in the School of Education is comprised of a minimum of 45 quarter units beyond an approved baccalaureate degree, plus all prerequisites.

 See specific programs for details.

-Content Specialization (24 units, minimum):
+Content Specialization (24 units, minimum) or Concentration (15 units, minimum):

 Courses will vary depending on the discipline and the inclusion of credential requirements.